Thousands of happy New Zealand customers | 3m+ Barcodes sold globally | 10,000+ daily scans

 ITF-14

 QR Code: While some shops are experimenting with using QR codes for over-the-counter purchases, most QR codes in a retail setting are used by the manufacturer to link to some sort of content that will provide value to consumers- a website, instruction manual, video, or any other online resource.
+By 2027 Digital Link 2D barcodes will replace the traditional linear barcode.
+For more information on this change please see our 2D Barcodes page.

 QR code